We all love scented candles. Just by lighting a few of them you can bring a cosy atmosphere into any room in your house.

 Of course, as candlemakers we try achieve the perfect candle scent by optimizing both the cold and hot throw.
 So finding the best fragrance oils for candles is absolutely necessary.

-Additionally some candle fragrances might smell different depending on the type of candle wax (soy, paraffin, beeswax, etc.) you are making.
+Additionally some candle fragrances might smell different depending on the type of candle wax (soy, paraffin, beeswax, etc.) you are using.

 Although certain fragrance oils might have an amazing product description and smell great in the store, we would recommend that you start out with just a small bottle of it.
 You never know for sure how the hot scent throw will turn out beforehand.